Support for Foster Carers

 SSW’s will accompany you to many professional meetings, complete annual reviews and training plans for you, and guide you through the challenges of being a foster carer.
 Their role is to protect and support you on your fostering journey.

 Children’s activities, sessional work and consultations are all organised by our support services team, who work with birth children as well as children in foster care.

 We provide an extensive training programme covering a range of topics relevant to the fostering role.
-Many of these training sessions are delivered by our in-house therapists who you’ll be familiar with on a first-name basis.
+Some of these are delivered by our in-house therapists, who you will be familiar with on a first-name basis.

-You also have the option of completing a level 3 Diploma in the Children’s and Young People’s Workforce which is fully funded.
+You also have the option of completing a level 3 and level 5 Diploma in the Children’s and Young People’s Workforce which is fully funded.

 Foster Support Groups

-Foster carer support groups (we call them pods) are held regularly throughout the year and we strongly encourage attendance.
+Foster carer support groups (we call them pods) are held regularly throughout the year.

 Foster Carer Reps

 Our foster carer reps are regionally based and never far away.
 If you’d like more than a chat on the phone, they will often get out for some coffee and cake.